calheb/DroneAttack/README.md

 ## How To Use

 - Clone the project and build it in Unity 2021 or newer.
-- Released versions for Windows & Android available for download (as well as a playable browser version): https://ctrl-alt-caleb.itch.io/drone-attack
+- Released versions for Windows/Android/Web : https://ctrl-alt-caleb.itch.io/drone-attack
 ---

   ## Author Info